-AT&T set to announce $85 billion Time Warner purchase: sources
+AT&T set to announce $85 billion Time Warner purchase

 Time Warner is a major force in movies, TV and video games.
 Its assets include the HBO, CNN, TBS and TNT networks as well as the Warner Bros film studio, producer of the “Batman” and “Harry Potter” film franchises.
 The company also owns a 10 percent stake in video streaming site Hulu.

-Time Warner Chief Executive Jeff Bewkes rejected an $80 billion offer from Twenty-First Century Fox Inc (FOXA.O) in 2014, but sources said on Friday that the former suitor had no plans to renew its bid.
+Time Warner Chief Executive Officer Jeff Bewkes rejected an $80 billion offer from Twenty-First Century Fox Inc (FOXA.O) in 2014, but sources said on Friday that the former suitor had no plans to renew its bid.

 The Wall Street Journal reported on Friday that Apple Inc (AAPL.O) approached Time Warner a few months ago about a possible merger.

 Owning more content gives cable and telecom companies bargaining leverage with other content companies as customers demand smaller, hand-picked cable offerings or switch to watching online.
-And new mobile technology including next-generation 5G networks could make a content tie-up especially attractive for wireless providers.
+New mobile technology including next-generation 5G networks could make a content tie-up especially attractive for wireless providers.

 "We think 5G mobile is coming, we think 5G mobile is an epic game-changer," Rich Tullo, director of research at Albert Fried & Company, said in a research note, adding that mobile providers would be in position to disrupt traditional pay-TV services.